Marcaje which translates to 'marking' is a step that is used throughout a flamenco dance but it is particularly used when the singer is singing.

 It refers to the marking of the beats of the compás (rhythmic cycle) by the dancer.

-There is one particular marcaje step that is very famous in flamenco and that is the marcaje that moves from side to side across the floor.
+There is one particular marcaje step that is traditional in flamenco and that is the marcaje that moves from side to side across the floor.

 Here is a variation of the soleá marcaje.
 José is using some percussive elements (palmas and footwork) to accentuate the accent on count 6.

-Por alegrías - I am using my feet to accentuate the rhythm and I lift my knee on count 10.
-An accent doesn't always have to be marked by sound, it can be a movement but the movement you chose needs to be very clear so that any guitarist or person doing palmas understands your compás.
+An accent doesn't always have to be marked by sound, it can also be a movement but the movement you choose needs to be very clear so that any guitarist or anyone doing palmas will understand your compás.

-Por guajira - here I am marking the compás in one place with my feet and then finishing the compás with a turn on count 8 and a little jump on count 10.
+The compás is marked without travelling across the floor by the sound of the feet and movement of the hips then finishes with a turn on count 8 and a little jump on count 10.

 Technically every step in flamenco marks rhythm, but these steps which are called marcaje can be danced with a singer.

 If you have any questions - let us know in the comments we'd love to hear from you.

 Renae and José